New radio station helps Ukrainian refugees adapt in Prague | Entertainment

 The staff of 10 combines people who have fled Ukraine in recent weeks with those who have been living abroad for years.
 No matter who they are, their common goal is to help fellow Ukrainians and their homeland facing the brutal Russian invasion.

-"It was for my people, for people who really needed help, who really needed support, something that would help them start a new live or restart their lives here after they have lived through very bad things trying to escape from Ukraine," Churikova said.
+“It was for my people.
+For people who really needed help, who really needed support, something that would help them start a new life or restart their lives here after they have lived through very bad things trying to escape from Ukraine,” Churikova said.

-Staffer Sofia Tatomyr is one of those who left to escape the war.

 “It happened all of a sudden,” she said.
 She boarded a bus alone in Cherniutsi and arrived 28 hours later in the Czech capital, a city she'd never visited.